Heavy industry and the net-zero economy

 Careful disassembly of old products to separate steel from other metals means it can be upcycled into higher-value products; the volume of steel available for recycling will treble in the next 30-40 years.

 Cleaning up virgin steel production is also possible.
 Replacing sinter, the form in which iron ore is fed into the blast furnace, with pellets could reduce CO2 emissions significantly.
-A Swedish consortium is trialling the use of hydrogen to replace coal.
+Additionally, a Swedish consortium is trialling the use of hydrogen to replace coal.
 There’s more on hydrogen for industry in this ECIU briefing.

 More than half of emissions come from the process of producing clinker, the main ingredient in cement, from ingredients such as calcium, silicon and iron.
 Reducing clinker content by 70% is feasible, and could save about three-fifths of projected cement emissions globally in 2050 at very little cost.